xiaolin-ninja/portfolio/public/markdown/synopsis.md

 In China born and San Francisco raised, around the world was where I spent most of my days.
 Chillin' out, learnin', explorin' all cool, and startin' some businesses after grad school.

 When a couple of folks who were up to no good, started talkin' Tech in my neighborhood.
-I got in one little fight and my mom got scared, she said, "Why don't you teach yourself how to write software?"
+I got in one little slump and my mom got scared, she said, "Why don't you teach yourself how to write software?"